iamxdave/iamxdave/README.md

 ### Ohh Hello there 👋, I'm [xDejw](https://github.com/xDejw)

 <p>
   My name is David, I am 21 and currently studying for Master degree 🎓 at PJATK in Warsaw.
-Want to be full-time employee 🧑‍💼.
+Want to be full-time employee 🧑‍💼.<br>
   <img align="right" src="https://user-images.githubusercontent.com/74014874/177021055-ba64a633-382b-4912-a4ed-c039d0779056.gif" width="500"/>
 </p>